Here's what you need to know about the Chauvin trial closing arguments, deliberations and verdict

 The room where the jury will deliberate

 The jury will have access to the evidence and exhibits that were presented in court.

 On Thursday, Cahill noted that jurors will be given a laptop and a large monitor to view the videos presented during the trial as well.

 Questions from the jury

-Cahill said Thursday that questions from the jury during deliberations will be answered over Zoom.
+Cahill has said that questions from the jury during deliberations will be answered over Zoom.

 The court expects there to be 15 to 20 minutes notice for jury questions.

 Cahill is expected to come into the courtroom to address questions from the jury.

 Members of the jury, attorneys and defendant will not be present in the courtroom for the questions, but will be on the video conference.

 How long will the jury deliberate?

 Cahill told jurors on Thursday "If I were you, I would plan for long and hope for short," he said.

 "Basically, it's up to the jury how long you deliberate, how long you need to come to a unanimous decision on any count.
 And so because that's entirely up to you -- whether it's an hour or a week -- it's entirely within your province."

 The jury is not expected to come into the courtroom until there is a verdict or they cannot reach a verdict.